Conditions Linked to Military Service

-- Chronic back pain
+- Chronic (long-lasting) back pain resulting in a current diagnosed back disability

 - Scar tissue

 - Loss of range of motion (problems moving your body)

-- Traumatic brain injury
+- Traumatic brain injury (TBI)

 - Posttraumatic stress disorder (PTSD)